The comprehension structure is one of the most iconic utilities in Python.

 A Python iterable is an object that returns its members one at a time.
 Some iterables that you may have already used are lists, sets, and tuples.

-For smaller tasks, this structure is fine but as we add other bits of utility it can become harder to read the code while also adding additional overhead.
-Let's try to replicate this structure as a comprehension.
+This structure is fine but as we add other bits of utility it can become harder to read the code while also adding additional overhead.
+Let’s turn this into a comprehension instead.

 List Creation via Comprehension